muff1nman/cs400/HW7/parser.md

 This removes any doubt about what should be treated as complex or as just real, operators and imaginary numbers.
 This has been implemented in my lexer.
 Try it out.

+Also note that I have decided it is more correct to not recognize negative numbers and instead treat them as unary sub operators in most cases except for when within the complex idiom.